 Capturing an image URL on mobile devices

-Things change a bit when it comes to getting the image URL from a mobile device.
-Much of the same technique still applies in order to copy it, but once you find the image you’re looking for, you’ll need to tape the “Share” icon.
+Things change a bit when it comes to getting the image URL from a mobile device rather than a computer.
+Much of the same technique still applies in order to copy it, but once you find the image you’re looking for, you’ll need to tap the “Share” icon.
 This will bring up a new menu with more choices, one of which is the “Copy link address” option.
 Select it and the image URL will be copied for future use.
 This holds true whether you’re on an Android or iPhone device.
 You can then upload or paste the image URL wherever you need it.